tr-vm/mars-rover/README.md

 - Add multiple rovers
 - Collision detection
 - Configurable grid size

-## Features
-- The grid is represented with a 2-D array.
+- The grid is represented with a 2-D array
 - All the types in the "Engine" are represented in *types.ts*.
-- The tests have an almost 100% coverage of code.
+- The tests have an almost 100% coverage of code

 ## Considerations
 - An objective was to utilize TypeScript types for hinting the properties and behavior of objects (Rover and Plateau) as a type.
 This involves incorporating literal types to articulate the direction and heading of the Rover.